-People On the Go believes in community inclusion for all to the maximum extent possible and desired.
-Therefore, we will support any legislation at the federal, state or local level which reduces reliance on settings which deliberately segregate those with disabilities from their peers without disabilities.
+As stated above, People on the Go, believes in community inclusion for all, to the maximum extent possible and desired.
+Therefore, we will support any legislation be that at the federal, state, or local levels, which reduces reliance on settings which deliberately segregate those with disabilities from our peers without disabilities.

-Maryland is a geographically diverse state with each county having their own challenges when it comes to providing reliable transportation for any group of people who are not readily able to drive or have access to vehicles.
+Maryland is a geographically diverse state with each county having its own challenges when it comes to providing reliable transportation for any group of people who are not readily able to drive or have access to vehicles.
 People with disabilities are especially affected by this.
-Therefore, People On the Go will work with our community partners to promote ideas which increase access to affordable, reliable, and safe transportation which travels in between jurisdictions for all Marylanders.
-By doing so, we increase access to employment and education, and promote the ideals of inclusion for all.
+Therefore, People On the Go will work with our community partners to promote ideas which increase access to affordable, reliable, and safe transportation that travels in between jurisdictions for all Marylanders.
+By doing so, we increase access to employment, access to education, and promote the ideals of inclusion for all.

 Access to Technology

-Given the current global health crisis, access to technology or assistive technology (AT) has become more important than ever.
-Various forms of technology provide support to individuals and families allowing them to stay socially connected and mentally and physically.
-People On the Go will promote policies which break down barriers to accessing technology.
+Given the current global health crisis, access to technology and/or assistive technology has become more important than ever.
+They are used to provide support to individuals and families and help people stay socially connected, mentally and physically.
+Recognizing all of the potential for the use of technology, we shall take any opportunity, at all levels, to promote policies which emphasize breaking down barriers for access to technology.

-A majority of People On the Go members, along with others with disabilities throughout the state, rely on supports from the Developmental Disabilities Administration (DDA) to live their lives in the community.
-People On the Go will continue to monitor the DDA budget, and will support any efforts to streamline the process for those currently in services, those who are still on the waiting list for services, and those youth transitioning from high school to adulthood.
-People On the Go will oppose any effort which reduces funding and prevents individuals and families from getting the help they need.
-Additionally, People On the Go will maintain its support of self-advocacy and self-advocates across the state of Maryland.
+A majority of People On the Go Maryland members and those with disabilities throughout the state rely upon supports from the Developmental Disabilities Administration (DDA) to live their lives in the community.
+We shall continue to monitor the DDA budget; we will support any efforts to streamline the process for those currently in services, those who are still on the waiting list for services, and those youth transitioning from high school to adulthood who need supports.
+We will oppose any effort which reduces funding and prevents individuals and families from getting the help they need.

 Direct Support Professionals

 Voting is the most fundamental right within our democracy.
-Through voting, the public determines its representatives who then make policy decisions on behalf of the individuals that they represent.
-Access to voting continues to be challenging not only for people with disabilities, but for other marginalized groups as well.
-People On the Go will support any effort which is designed to increase voter participation and to eliminate barriers to voting.
+Through voting we determine our representatives, who then make policy decisions which affect all aspects of our lives.
+Yet access to voting continues to be challenging not only for people with disabilities but for other marginalized groups.
+People On the Go will support any effort which is designed to increase voter participation and eliminate barriers to the voting process.

-People On the Go will support any legislative efforts that work to ensure affordable, accessible and inclusive housing for people with disabilities.
+People On the Go will support all efforts to increase affordable and accessible housing for individuals with disabilities in low-income housing situations.